MicrosoftDocs/azure-docs/articles/machine-learning/service/how-to-use-environments.md

 If you make changes to an existing environment, such as add a Python package, a new version of an environment is created when you either submit run, deploy model or manually register the environment.
 The versioning allows you to view changes to the environment over time.

 To update a Python package version of an existing environment, specify the exact version number for that package.
-Otherwise, the Azure Machine Learning will re-use the existing environment with package versions from when the environment was created.
+Otherwise, the Azure Machine Learning will reuse the existing environment with package versions from when the environment was created.

 ### Debug the image build